Wrongful Death Lawyer in Springfield, IL

 In the State of Illinois, a wrongful death and survival claim are filed by the personal representative (executor or independent administrator) of the decedent’s estate.
 Usually, an attorney is retained to review the medical records, police reports, agency investigations, and other evidence that exists.
 Often, an expert will be retained to assist the attorney (such as a physician, accident reconstruction specialist, or other individuals with specialized training).

 The attorney will help the family get an estate opened with a probate court and an executor or independent administrator appointed.
 Once the estate is opened, the attorney will file the lawsuit if a settlement cannot be reached.
 Usually, a lawsuit must be filed within two years of the decedent’s death.
 However, there are many legal exceptions and several statutes that may apply.
 Therefore, it is best to retain the Noll Law Office to avoid missing the statute of limitations.

 Once the lawsuit is filed, “discovery” moves forward.
 This is just the fancy legal term for exchanging evidence between the parties.
 Evidence may include the identity of various witnesses, the exchange of written reports, investigations, photographs, videos, and more.
 Depositions are often taken seeking information that witnesses have about the death.
 If no agreement can be reached, your case will go to trial to be decided by a judge or jury.
 A trial can extend the amount of time it will take to receive compensation for wrongful death.
 In some cases, however, a trial offers the best chance to obtain justice for your loved one.

 Do I Have a Wrongful Death or Survival Case?

-How Can Wrongful Death Attorney from Noll Law Office Help Me?
+How Can a Wrongful Death Lawyer in Springfield from Noll Law Office Help Me?